omnetpp/omnetpp/samples/aloha/README.txt

 The model of the central server checks for collisions and computes statistics.
 The internal state of the server and all statistics are visible in the GUI The most important statistics is channel utilization.
-It is also recorded into omnetpp.vec, and can be plotted using Plove.
+It is also recorded in omnetpp.vec, and can be plotted using the Analysis Tool in the IDE.

 The supplied omnetpp.ini file contains six predefined 6 predefined configurations:
 - pure Aloha at high load